RedBlight/FingerFinder/README.md

 Written in C++.
 Used OpenCV library for computer vision related functionality, and SFML for GUI.

-In "src" folder,
+In "src" folder:
-"Mono" is the source of finding fingertips using single camera and being able to see each step in the GUI.
+"Mono" is the souce code of finding fingertips using single camera and being able to see each step in the GUI.
-"Stereo" is the source of camera calibration and finding 3D positions.
+"Stereo" is the source code of camera calibration and finding 3D positions.
 It doesn't have a nice GUI.

 ### Here are some screenshots: